-US Marine arrested following fatal Okinawa truck crash
+US Marine arrested following fatal Okinawa truck crash | CNN

 Story highlights

 Marine Pvt.
-First Class Nicholas James-McLean was driving a truck when it collided with another vehicle at 5:25 a.m. in Okinawa's capital of Naha, killing the other driver -- a 61-year-old local man identified as Jun Tamanaha, the Naha police department told CNN.
+First Class Nicholas James-McLean was driving a truck when it collided with another vehicle at 5:25 a.m. in Okinawa’s capital of Naha, killing the 61-year-old driver, according to Jun Tamanaha from the Naha police department.

 Police said James-McLean’s blood alcohol content was three times the legal limit.

-Note: Correction: An earlier version of this story misidentified Jun Tamanaha as the victim of the crash.
-He is the public relations manager for Naha police.